JessicaPerez1/Password-Generator/README.md

 ## File submission

-HTML and CSS files submitted for review:
+HTML, JS and CSS files submitted for review:

 - The URL of the deployed application:
   ![Deployed app URL](https://jessicaperez1.github.io/Password-Generator/)